2018 Community Grant Cycle – Funding Where It’s Needed Most

 As we make funding decisions, in addition to the specifics of your proposal, we will consider whether:

-- The organization appears to have the capacity to carry out the idea, including necessary staff and financial resources.
+- The organization appears to have the capacity to carry out the request, including necessary staff and financial resources.

-- There is an adequate plan to collect outcome data and evaluate the impact of the project.
+- There is an adequate plan to collect outcome data and evaluate the impact of the funding.

 GRANT MAKING CRITERIA